Skip to main content

 What is the Textile, Clothing, Footwear and Associated Industries Award 2020 (TCFAI Award)?

 The TCFAI Award is the relevant federal modern award for the Australian TCF industry.
 Along with the Fair Work Act 2009 and the National Employment Standards, the TCFAI Awards sets out the minimum conditions of employment, which TCF businesses must meet.
 Some state awards and other relevant legislation may also apply to the TCF industry.
-For more information refer to the TCFAI Award and the ECA Award Guide Here.
+For more information refer to the TCFAI Award and our Award Guide, which can be found on the Industry Resources page.

 What is the Board of Reference (BOR)?